Philipdeve/pythonapp/README.md

-A Simple repo for my Python Projects
+A Simple repo for my Python Projects and code snippets i find useful